 - Consumer Credit Counselling Service (Equity Release) Limited trading as StepChange Financial Solutions (company no. 06741879); and

-We recognise the importance of combating slavery and human trafficking and are committed to ensuring that slavery and human trafficking are not taking place anywhere in the Charity or its supply chains.
-We strive to continuously review the way in which we obtain our services and how each supplier relationship is managed, in order to keep our supply chains robust.
+We recognise the importance of combating slavery and human trafficking and are committed to reviewing on an ongoing basis the way in which we obtain our services and how each supplier relationship is managed, in order to keep our supply chain robust and ethical.

-As the leading debt advice charity in the UK, we have in excess of 1,500 colleagues working in 8 locations across England, Wales and Scotland.
-Our colleagues are largely directly employed and are generally not in any category that could be seen as vulnerable to modern slavery, therefore our key focus is to ensure that we have adequate policies and due diligence procedures for our key suppliers.
+As the leading debt advice charity in the UK, we have more than 1,500 colleagues working in 8 locations across England, Wales and Scotland.
+Our colleagues are largely directly employed and are generally not in any category that could be seen as vulnerable to modern slavery; therefore, our key focus is to ensure that we have adequate policies and due diligence procedures in place for our key suppliers.

-We are funded by voluntary donations from creditors and others and grants from public bodies and are governed by an independent Board of Trustees chaired by John Griffith-Jones.
-The Trustees are collectively responsible for delivering the long-term success of the Charity with the Executive team responsible for day to day management.
+We are funded by voluntary donations from creditors and partners, and grants from public bodies, and are governed by an independent Board of Trustees chaired by John Griffith-Jones.
+The Trustees are collectively responsible for delivering the long-term success of the Charity, with the Executive team responsible for day-to-day management.

 - Whistleblowing (‘Speak Up’) policy – we encourage colleagues to report any concerns without the fear of retaliation.
-Concerns can be raised through an independent third party, to the Director of Risk & Compliance, the Chief Executive Officer and the Chair of the Board of Trustees.
+Concerns can be raised through an independent third party, to the Director of Risk & Compliance, the Chief Executive Officer or the Chair of the Board of Trustees

-- Recruitment policy – all colleagues, and Trustees, are recruited through a selection process that is carried out fairly and consistently to take into account equal opportunities, best practice and the needs of the Charity.
-Vigorous checks are completed to ensure colleagues are legally entitled to work in the UK and every colleague is issued with a contract.
-All staff are paid in excess of the Minimum Wage, and the so-called Living Wage.
+- Recruitment policy – all colleagues and Trustees are recruited through a selection process that is carried out fairly and consistently to take into account equal opportunities, recognised good practice and the needs of the Charity.
+Robust checks are completed to ensure colleagues are legally entitled to work in the UK and every colleague is issued with a contract.
+All colleagues are paid in excess of the Minimum Wage, and the Real Living Wage.
 No-one under the legal minimum age for admission to work is employed by the Charity.
 The charity does not enlist the help of volunteers in the operation of the charity

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and was approved by the Board of Trustees on 03 December 2019.
+This statement was approved by the Board of Trustees on 9 December 2020.

 Name: John Griffith-Jones (Chair of the Board)